OceanBioME/OceanBioME.jl/paper/paper.md

 `AdvectedPopulations` are supported by `Boundaries` modules which provide information at the top and bottom of the ocean.
 For example, the GasExchange submodule calculate the flux of carbon dioxide and oxygen at the sea surface, while sediment modules calculate fluxes of carbon and oxygen at the seafloor.

 We provide a simple framework and utilities (such as light attenuation integration) to build the necessary components of biogeochemical models.
-With the provided models, currently a simple Nutrient-Phytoplankton-Zooplankton-Detritus [@npzd] model, and an intermediate complexity model, LOBSTER [@lobster].
-We have set up a straightforward "plug and play" framework to add additional tracers such as carbonate and oxygen chemistry systems, and additional forcing.
+With the provided models, currently a simple Nutrient-Phytoplankton-Zooplankton-Detritus [@npzd] model, and an intermediate complexity model, LOBSTER [@lobster], we have set up a straightforward "plug and play" framework to add additional tracers such as carbonate and oxygen chemistry systems, and additional forcing.
 Additionally, we have implemented comprehensive air-sea flux models [e.g. @wanninkhof:1992] and sediment models [e.g. @soetaert:2000] which can easily be applied to tracers in the models.
 We focus on the simulation of idealized sub-mesoscale systems, but this flexible framework allows users to model problems of any scale.
 This framework is made possible by our contributions to ``Oceananigans.jl``, adding a streamlined user interface to swap biogeochemical models with no modification to other model configurations.